We’ve improved our Functional Skills qualifications

 Accessibility – we’ve made our assessments more accessible for learners to complete and demonstrate their knowledge.

-- Our English Writing assessments at Entry Level now include our new approach to the spelling test.
+- our English Writing assessments at Entry Level now include our new approach to the spelling test.
 There are also new discrete punctuation tasks.
-At Level 1 and 2, learners will have longer to complete the assessments.
+At Level 1 and 2, learners will have longer to complete the assessments

-- We have new mark schemes that will support learning and teaching activities.
+- we have new mark schemes that will support learning and teaching activities.

 Support – we’ll have a range of new materials and support available: